 So that was a quick whizz through some of the Street Art, Graffiti and Urban Art that caught our eye as we thought about our Eurovision cousins and what amazing work they do.
 It is great and encouraging that their exists a strong sense of collaboration amongst artists and that Europe has produced some amazing artists that have gone on to be internationally recognised as being cultural icons.

-On Saturday night we might be watching a highlights package of the best?? bits from Eurovison, and I am sure we will be eating some great food, having a beer and celebrating the absurdity of it all – roll on 2021.
+On Saturday night I am sure that we will be treated to some terrible music and bizarre performances however we will be watching it in the spirit of unity with some great food, having a beer and celebrating the absurdity of it all – roll on.

 If you have enjoyed (or not) this article please leave a comment below and make sure to sign up our newsletter (bottom of page) to get more art news.Back To Top